 Perfect Day at CocoCay is Royal Caribbean’s private island oasis in the Bahamas.
-Up to two ships can dock at the island’s pier, and it’s staffed by 350 employees who reside full time on the island.
-There’s a lot for families to see and do at CocoCay, including a freshwater lagoon for swimming, a waterpark with the tallest waterslide in North America, and opportunities for shopping and dining.
+Up to two ships can dock at the island’s pier at a time, and it’s staffed by 350 employees who reside full time on the island.
+There’s a lot for families to see and do at CocoCay, including a freshwater lagoon for swimming, a waterpark with the tallest waterslide in North America, and plenty of options for shopping and dining.

-CRUISE DEALS: Kids Sail Free: Which Cruise Lines Let Kids Cruise Free?
+CRUISE DEALS: Which Cruise Lines Let Kids Cruise Free?

 Arriving at Pefect Day at CocoCay

-Once your cruise ship is ready for disembarkation, you’ll hear an announcement from the cruise director that you can leave the ship.
+Once your cruise ship is ready for disembarkation at CocoCay, you’ll hear an announcement from the cruise director that you can leave the ship.
 If you’re scheduled to do an excursion during your visit to Perfect Day at CocoCay, you may be given a specific time to meet on the pier.
 Otherwise, you can exit the ship whenever you’re ready.

-Before you leave the ship, make sure you have your key card, cash (for tips or the market), sunscreen, beach towels, and other beach essentials.
+Before you leave the ship, It’s important to make sure you have your key card, cash (for tips or the market), sunscreen, beach towels, and other beach essentials.
+You’ll also want to get towels from the towel kiosk on the ship’s pool deck, though you can exchange wet towels for dry ones on the island.
 Rafts and snorkel gear are available to rent on the island.
-You can get towels from the towel kiosk on the ship’s pool deck, and wet towels can be exchanged on the island.

-A complimentary tram runs from the pier to the island entrance.
+Once you’re off the ship, you can catch the complimentary tram that runs from the pier to the CocoCay entrance.
 You can also choose to walk—it’s only five minutes on foot—which will afford you some great photo opportunities along the way.
 As soon as you enter the arrivals plaza, you’ll be greeted by Captain Jill’s Galleon, a pirate ship splash zone with water cannons and small slides.
-This is great if you’re vacationing with toddlers or elementary school age kids.
+This area is particularly great if you’re vacationing with toddlers or elementary school age kids.

 Tip: The first guests to leave the ship are greeted by a full Bahamian welcome parade.
-This is really fun, and you can watch from the ship if you’re not one of the lucky folks at the front of the line.
+This is really fun, and you can watch the whole spectacle from the ship if you’re not one of the lucky folks at the front of the line.

 What’s Included in Your Perfect Day at CocoCay